 There are different strategies formulated by online teachers.
 While there are vast sources of learning all throughout the internet, creating lesson plans, curricula, or even outlines can become tricky.
 One of the challenges is to keep things simple without losing the key points or adding unnecessary content.

 Students who are new to a lesson will naturally get confused.
 Many would find it hard to wrap their heads around complex concepts.
 The simpler and more concise teaching instructions are, the more comprehensible the topic will be for students.

 “It is the supreme art of the teacher to awaken joy in creative expression and knowledge.”

 What it means: Teaching is a beautiful art.

-Being an online teacher is one of the noblest and most creative profession nowadays.
+Being an online teacher is one of the noblest and most creative professions nowadays.
 Being able to work anywhere around the world with students who can access educational materials anywhere makes online teaching a unique experience.

 A teacher’s enthusiasm is evident in the way they deliver their lessons and the positivity they exude.
 It is also reflected in students’ behavior towards studying.
-Similar to the effects of hands-on learning, the student motivation directly correlates with the teacher’s attitude.
+Similar to the effects of hands-on learning, student motivation directly correlates with the teacher’s attitude.

 “Everyone is a genius.
 But if you judge a fish on its ability to climb a tree, it will live its whole life believing it is stupid.”